Return to the Tomb of Horrors: Plot summary

 This module expanded significantly upon the plot of the original Tomb of Horrors, revealing that the tomb of the first adventure was merely an antechamber to the lich Acererak's true resting place, and the demilich "slain" in the first adventure was both decoy and key to proceeding further.
 The dust from the destroyed skull opened a way to the cursed city of Moil in a pocket universe of eternal darkness and ice, and beyond that to Acererak's fortress hovering at the edge of the Negative Energy Plane itself.

 Acererak is revealed in this publication to be near the completion of a multi-thousand-year project to achieve godhood, powered by souls consumed over the years.
 He now needs only three additional souls to complete the process, but they must be of exceptional purity and strength; to this end he constructed his tomb to serve as an ultimate challenge for heroes, hoping to winnow out all but the very best.
 He would then consume them when they reached the center of his fortress, where his own undead essence resides in his phylactery.
 If the player characters fail to defeat Acererak in the course of the adventure they themselves could wind up serving in this role.

 Publication history

 Return to the Tomb of Horrors is set in the World of Greyhawk campaign setting and is a sequel to Gary Gygax's 1978 module Tomb of Horrors.
 Part of TSR's "Tomes" series for AD&D, the boxed set included a reproduction of the monochrome version of Tomb of Horrors, along with an introductory note by Gygax.
 The new materials for the boxed set were authored by Bruce R. Cordell.
 Illustrations for the main adventure book were by Arnie Swekel and Glen Michael Angus, with illustrations by Swekel and Phillip Robb in the "Maps & Monsters Book".

+In addition to the reprint of Tomb of Horrors, the box set included a 160-page campaign and setting book, a booklet of monsters, color maps, and a book with illustrations.